jeremytammik/tbc/a/1731_scaling.md

 This problem is apparently fixed in Revit 2019, so the solution is relevant for the preceding versions.

-The `Decorator` class may still have other uses as well, of course.
+The `Decorator` class still has other uses as well, of course.

 #### <a name="4"></a> Exporting View Image Extents